MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### StricterMixedContentTreatmentEnabled
   #### Enable stricter treatment for mixed content
+  >DEPRECATED: This policy is deprecated.
+It is currently supported but will become obsolete in a future release.
   #### Supported versions:
   - On Windows and macOS since 81 or later

   #### Description
+  This policy is deprecated because it's only intended to be a short-term mechanism to give enterprises more time to update their web content if and when it's found to be incompatible with stricter mixed content treatment.
+It won't work in Microsoft Edge as soon as version 84.

 This policy controls the treatment for mixed content (HTTP content in HTTPS sites) in the browser.

 If you set this policy to true or not set, audio and video mixed content will be automatically upgraded to HTTPS (that is, the URL will be rewritten as HTTPS, without a fallback if the resource isn’t available over HTTPS) and a 'Not Secure' warning will be shown in the URL bar for image mixed content.